Home - Book Preview

 Tex was already in the alley, jacket off, loose in the arms.

-He was bigger than Quinn.
-This was simply a fact.
-Quinn had something else.
-He'd been in homes since he was six.
-He'd been in dozens of fights.
-He was calm—something Tex should have noted.
-The kids that Tex got away with bullying had always been smaller, scared, and in their heart of hearts, afraid of hitting him and making him madder.
+He was bigger than was simply a had something 'd been in homes since he was 'd been in dozens of was calm—something Tex should have kids that Tex got away with bullying had always been smaller, scared, and in their heart of hearts, afraid of hitting him and making him madder.

-Quinn had none of that fear.
-He knew he was going to get his ass kicked, but not before he hurt Tex as badly as he could.
-That was the only way to make a kid like Tex leave him alone.
+Quinn had none of that knew he was going to get his ass kicked, but not before he hurt Tex as badly as he was the only way to make a kid like Tex leave him alone.

-Tex came at him fast, which Quinn had expected—an aggressive bully's first move is almost always a fast one, an attempt to overwhelm before the other person is ready.
-He moved sideways rather than back, a sharp, economical step that made Tex's grab close on empty air.
-Quinn hit him hard as he could in the ear with the heel of his right hand.
+Tex came at him fast, which Quinn had expected—an aggressive bully's first move is almost always a fast one, an attempt to overwhelm before the other person is moved sideways rather than back, a sharp, economical step that made Tex's grab close on empty hit him hard as he could in the ear with the heel of his right hand.

-Tex made a sound and turned.
-Then they were into it properly.
+Tex made a sound and they were into it properly.

-Quinn took a fist in the ribs that drove the air out of him and saw stars for a second, long enough for Tex to get him by the front of the shirt and throw him against the fence.
-The wire bit into his back.
-He got a hand up in time to deflect the next punch and took it on the forearm instead of the face, which hurt but was better than the face.
-He drove his elbow up and caught Tex under the chin, which bought him a step of separation.
+Quinn took a fist in the ribs that drove the air out of him and saw stars for a second, long enough for Tex to get him by the front of the shirt and throw him against the wire bit into his got a hand up in time to deflect the next punch and took it on the forearm instead of the face, which hurt but was better than the drove his elbow up and caught Tex under the chin, which bought him a step of separation.

-Tex came again, slower this time, the ear Quinn had hit showing red in the alley's dim light.
-They traded punches—Tex's were wild; Quinn's were aimed at his nose.
-He couldn't have said how long they fought.
-Time does a strange thing in fights, compressing and expanding simultaneously.
-The kids had gone silent in the concentrated way of people watching something more serious than they'd expected.
+Tex came again, slower this time, the ear Quinn had hit showing red in the alley's dim traded punches—Tex's were wild; Quinn's were aimed at his couldn't have said how long they does a strange thing in fights, compressing and expanding kids had gone silent in the concentrated way of people watching something more serious than they'd expected.

 Then Tex made a sound that might have been a laugh and got up and left.